sot/agasc/docs/catalog-description.rst

 this set of FITS (Flexible Image Transport System) files, and may be distributed in a variety of formats, including DAT (DDS format) or CD-ROM (compact disc, read only memory in ISO 9660 format).
-This issue, Version 1.7, corresponds to the AGASC as completed 18 September 2018.
+This issue, Version 1.8, corresponds to the AGASC as completed 11 July 2024.

 The primary source of data for the AGASC is the Guide Star Catalog (GSC) for the Hubble Space Telescope (HST), version 1.1.
 The release